Frequently Asked Questions

 No. Applicants are chosen from undergraduate programs representing a wide range of disciplines.
 No preference is given to any specific degree program or university.
 However, a strong background in science is an asset.

-I completed my undergraduate degree outside of North America.
+I have an undergraduate degree outside of North America.
 Am I eligible to apply?

 Yes.
-To have the marks from an undergraduate degree obtained outside of Canada or the U.S. considered for our academic average requirement, you will need to submit an evaluation of your transcript by World Education Service (WES) when you apply.
+To have the grades from an undergraduate degree obtained outside of Canada or the U.S. considered for our cumulative GPA requirement, applicants must submit a course-by-course evaluation of their transcript by World Education Service (WES) with their application.

 Please refer to our How to Apply webpage for more details.

-I plan to complete my undergraduate degree online.
+I plan to complete my undergraduate coursework online.
 Am I eligible to apply?

-If it is not clear from your official transcript, additional documentation may be required confirming that all courses used for the academic average requirement were completed during the September and April academic year.
+If it is not clear from your official transcript, additional documentation may be required confirming that the 90 credits hours/15.0 credits (3-year) of undergraduate coursework was completed during the September and April academic year.

 I am enrolled in a second undergraduate degree.
-Can I apply to Dentistry?
+Am I eligible to apply?

 I have a graduate degree.
 Are these grades eligible for academic average consideration?